prashant1507/Appium-Automation-Framework/ReadMe.md

 1. For Jenkins to support extent reporting (or other CSS, etc. components ) run below in scripts `https://jenkisURL/script` `System.setProperty("hudson.model.DirectoryBrowserSupport.CSP","")`
 2. Uses [lombok](https://www.baeldung.com/lombok-ide).
+3. Appium server logs will be stored in [logs folder](src/test/resources/logs) with name currentThread.txt if there is an error.
+4. All capabilities file will be stored in [capabilities folder](src/test/resources/capabilities/) with name deviceUDID.json.

 ### References:
 - [Zalenium](https://opensource.zalando.com/zalenium/)